WeblateOrg/weblate/docs/admin/projects.rst

 Importing speed
 ---------------

-Fetching Git repository and importing translations to Weblate can be lengthy process depending on size of your translations.
+Fetching VCS repository and importing translations to Weblate can be lengthy process depending on size of your translations.
 Here are some tips to improve this situation: